 Explore FREE downloadable educational materials.

 Currently a severe allergy to a vaccine component or history of a life-threatening allergic reaction to a previous flu shot are the only CDC approved official contraindications (medical reasons for not getting vaccinated) to receiving influenza vaccine.
 A history of GBS within 6 weeks of a previous flu vaccine, a severe egg allergy (i.e. respiratory distress, recurrent vomiting, angioedema, lightheadedness, treatment with epinephrine) or “moderate or severe acute illness with or without a fever,” are now only considered precautions to vaccination.
-According to the CDC, individuals with a history of severe egg allergies can receive a flu vaccine from medical personnel who are able to recognize and treat severe allergic reactions.2
+According to the CDC, individuals with a history of severe egg allergies can receive any flu vaccine without any added safety precautions than those in place for the administration of any other vaccine.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Influenza and the Influenza vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.